jtompkin/pyclacker/README.md

 ### Words

-Custom commands (called words) can be defined in interpretive mode or in a file.
+Custom commands (called words) can be defined in interactive mode or in a file.
 To define words in a file, provide one word definition on each line.
 A word definition consists of the word itself and its definition, all separated by spaces.
 Provide the path to this file when calling the program with `-w`.
 A file containing the following two lines would define two words: `sqrt`, which pushes 0.5 to the stack and then calls the exponent operator, and `pi`, which pushes the value of pi to the stack

 ```
 sqrt 0.5 ^